alexao8/TFG-HHL_algorithm/README.md

 #### qpe.py
 the `qpe.py` file is the file that defines the Quantum Phase EStimation.
 Given a number that is the number of qubits, this file returns the circuit of the QPE when executed.
 This circuite uses the Quantum Fourier Transform.
+Currently if this file is executed, the output will be a circuit of 4 qubits that uses the T gate as unitary operator.
+This can be changed to any other operator (for one or more qubits) and other number of qubits for the circuit.

 ## Requirements
 In order to use this repository the needed requirements to be installed are: